Clarkson College Student Practical Nurse Association

 Campus Crusade (CRU) is a non-denominational Christian group that provides an opportunity for students to grow spiritually through fellowship, worship and service.
-For more information about CRU or to attend an upcoming meeting, e-mail Lori Bachle.
+Meetings are casual and offer a discussion group for individuals to share their thoughts about various Christian beliefs.

 Multi-Cultural Student Association (MCSA)

 The mission of the Multi-Cultural Student Association is to promote awareness of the diverse community we live in and the need for culturally competent health care professionals.
-For more information about the MCSA or to attend an upcoming meeting, e-mail Katie Kirkpatrick or Marilyn Rosmann.
+For more information about the MCSA or to attend an upcoming meeting, e-mail Katie Kirkpatrick.

 The Parent Group organization is designed to mentor and guide non-traditional students caring for their family while attending Clarkson College.
 This organization provides mentoring and guidance for this population of students and seeks out different resources that may benefit these individuals.

 Residence Hall Council